relvaner/actor4j-core/Readme.md

 ## Installation ##

-I am working on a new version, `2.0.x` for `Actor4j`.
-In the near future, the new version and other libraries will be available as a Maven dependency as soon as possible.
-The entire documentation is more related to the new version `2.0.x`.
+I am working on a new version, `2.x` for `Actor4j`.
+In the future, the new version and other libraries will be available as a Maven dependency.
+The entire documentation is more related to the new version `2.1.x`.

 Currently, you can add the following Maven dependency to your `pom.xml` file: